iqbalhafid99/Backend-MamaRecipe/README.md

 <div align="center">
  <img src="https://i.postimg.cc/JnsbMGwj/mamarecipe-logo.png" alt="Logo" width="150" height="180">
+ <p>Welcome to Mama Recipe's RESTful API!
+This API serves as the backend for the Mama Recipe website, bringing a delectable collection of recipes right at your fingertips.</p>
 </div>

-Welcome to Mama Recipe's RESTful API!
-This API serves as the backend for the Mama Recipe website, bringing a delectable collection of recipes right at your fingertips.

 ## Installation